-Perhaps the first of these 'sustainable' skyscrapers, somewhat ironically given his clear anti-urban skyscraper beliefs, was Frank Lloyd Wright in the mid 1950s.
+Perhaps the first of these 'sustainable' skyscrapers, somewhat ironically given his clear anti-urban skyscraper beliefs, was Frank Lloyd Wright in the mid 1950's.
 Lloyd Wright stood apart from most of his contemporary profession in believing that the tall building did not belong in the city at all, but was most appropriate as a free-standing sculptural element in a predominantly low-rise (suburban or rural) landscape.
-Although this concept is almost the exact opposite of the dense, concentrated city model generally accepted as the sustainable way forward for cities in today's modern era, Lloyd Wright's motivating factors in proposing this arrangement are very relevant environmentally-borne of a desire to reduce suburban sprawl and loss of green land by concentrating higher numbers of people on smaller plots of land within towers.
-His 1956 Broadacre City scheme (see Alofsin, 2005, p.
-40) stands as the suburban-rural precursor of the dense, sustainable city.
+Though this concept is almost the exact opposite of the dense, concentrated city model generally accepted as the sustainable way forward for cities in today's modern era, Lloyd Wright's motivating factors in proposing this arrangement are very relevant environmentally - borne of a desire to reduce suburban sprawl and loss of green land by concentrating higher numbers of people on smaller plots of land within towers.
+His 1956 Broadacre City scheme (see Alofsin, 2005, pp. 40) stands as the suburban-rural pre-cursor of the dense, sustainable city.

-Lloyd Wright's treatises on the skyscraper were perhaps too radical for their time and (discounting the 15-storey, small-footprint 1950 Johnson Wax Company Research Tower), he only realized one tall building: the 1956 Price Tower, Oklahoma, USA (see Figure 1).
-This building established a number of themes which can be post-rationalized as 'sustainable': (1) the building rejected the modernist ideal of the glass curtain wall which had revolutionized skyscraper design at the time (predominantly through Mies van der Rohe's 1951 Lake Shore Drive Apartments, Chicago, and Skidmore Owings & Merrill's 1952 Lever House, New York) to create a largely opaque façade, punctuated with windows, which has more thermal mass to reduce solar gain and insulate against the extremes of climate; (2) the building employed external louvres as devices for controlling solar gain and light; and (3) the building programme fully embraced concepts of both mixed-use functions and what is now known as social sustainability, with a mixture of office and residential space within the one tower.
+Lloyd Wright's treatises on the skyscraper were perhaps too radical for their time and (discounting the 15-story, small-footprint 1950 Johnson Wax Company Research Tower), he only realised one tall building - the 1956 Price Tower, Oklahoma, USA (see Figure 2).
+This building established a number of themes which can be post-rationalised as 'sustainable'; (i) The building rejected the modernist ideal of the glass curtain wall which had revolutionised skyscraper design at the time (predominantly through Mies van der Rohe's 1951 Lake Shore Drive Apartments Chicago and SOM's 1952 Lever House New York) to create a largely opaque façade, punctuated with windows, which has more thermal mass to reduce solar gain and insulate against the extremes of climate, (ii) the building employed external louvers as devices for controlling solar gain and light, and (iii) the building programme fully embraced concepts of both mixed-use functions and what is now known as social sustainability, with a mixture of office and residential space within the one tower 1 .